Remembering

 People have wanted to know where their ancestors lived, how

-long they lived, and stories about them since Biblical times.
-Often, historians
+long they lived, and stories about them for thousands of years since Biblical

-recorded only the all-male path from father to grandfather to great
+times.
+Often, historians recorded only the all-male path from father to

-grandfather, etc., or from father to son to grandson, etc. because family
+grandfather to great grandfather, etc., or from father to son to grandson, etc.

-names, property, and power were often inherited that way, such as with kings.
+because family names, property, and power were often inherited that way, such

-Many people even worship a father and a son but not a mother or a daughter.
-But
+as with kings.
+Many people even worship a father and a son but not a mother or

-in this last century, females may own property, hold power, have equal rights
+a daughter.
+But in this last century, females may own property, hold power,

-such as to vote, and deserve their history (herstory) told also.
-Hallelujah!
+have equal rights such as to vote, and deserve their history (herstory) told

 My nieces Hillary King and Andrea Sabaka found or stored